JGR-Dev-Scholar/Mini-Library-Management/README.md

-# 📚 Mini Library – Cree Ate App
+# 📚 Mini Library Management GUI

 A Java Swing desktop application for managing a small book library, built with a MySQL database backend.
 Developed as a group exercise project.